Ada-Developers-Academy/core-unit-1/fundamentals/problem-set-fundamentals-vocabulary.md

 ##### !explanation

 - The first two options are dictionary literals because they are data structures with key-value pairs that are surrounded by curly braces.
 They are not referenced by any variables.
-- The third option is not valid Python syntax.
+- The third option does not contain curly braces and is therefore not valid Python syntax.

 ##### !end-explanation